Day-by-Day Tooth Extraction Healing Stages with Pictures: Your Visual Guide to Normal Recovery 2026

 Warning Signs: When to Call Your Dentist

-Contact your dentist immediately if you experience any of the following, as they could be signs of infection or dry socket:
+Contact your dentist immediately if you experience any of the following, as they could be signs of infection:

 • Severe or Increasing Pain: Pain that suddenly gets worse around Day 3-5, or throbbing pain that doesn’t improve with medication.

-• Signs of Dry Socket: Looking into the socket and seeing exposed, white bone instead of a dark clot or pink tissue.
+• Signs of Complications: Looking into the socket and seeing exposed, white bone instead of a dark clot or pink tissue.

-• Pus or Discharge: Any pus after tooth removal (yellow or white fluid) coming from the socket.
+• Pus or Discharge: Any pus (yellow or white fluid) coming from the socket.

 • Persistent Redness Around Extraction Site: While some redness is normal, redness and swelling that worsen after Day 3 are warning signs.

-• Fever: A fever following tooth extraction is a classic sign of infection.
+• Fever: A fever is a classic sign of infection.

 Frequently Asked Questions (FAQ)